 Green Line: 100% natural

-In reality, squares found printed on tubes are merely marks used in the printing process.
-They are referred to as “eye marks” and read by a sensor in the manufacturing process in order to detect and align squeeze tubes.
+In reality, squares found printed on tubes are merely marks used in the manufacturing process.
+They are referred to as “eye marks” and read by a sensor in order to detect and align squeeze tubes.

 Typically, the color of the square is also a color of something else being printed on that side of the tube.
 Tubes of Crest toothpaste, for example, often have blue writing and matching blue eye marks on the back of the product.